Practice examples - adult carers

 Provider: After Umbrage (charity) Open

 Founded by a former carer, After Umbrage is a small charity established in 2013, offering short holiday breaks for carers and their families.
 The charity offers the accommodation at Kingham Cottage free of charge for up to four nights for anyone who has been looking after loved ones with a life-limiting condition.
-Each applicant is allowed up to three stays including time for those recently bereaved.
+Carers are offered two stays of four days each plus one during the first year of bereavement.

-After Umbrage, run by three part-time members of staff, hosted 37 families in 2018 and a record number of referrals have been received this year to date.
-In recognition that caring impacts siblings too, it is proud to support the whole family, not just the carer.
+After Umbrage has given over 300 free holidays to carers and their families and a record numbers of referrals are coming in.
+In recognition that caring impacts siblings too, the charity is proud to support the whole family, not just the carer.

-Last year, the beneficiaries provided quantitative and qualitative information on the social impact of the charity.
-It asked beneficiaries to rank their wellbeing before and after their visit.
-Before they arrived, the average score was two out of five (with five being high).
+Beneficiaries are asked to rank their wellbeing before and after their visit.
+Before they arrive, the average score is two out of five (with five being high).
 They said they felt tired, their energy levels were low and they were not feeling their best.

-After a four-day break the average score was 4.5 out of five.
-When asked to put these feelings into their own words, and to describe the impact on them of their stay they said, ‘an ever-lasting memory of us as a family and a lovely break away from the stress of hospital appointments and daily life’.
+After a four-day break the average score is 4.5 out of five.
+When asked to put these feelings into their own words, and to describe the impact on them of their stay they said, “‘an ever-lasting memory of us as a family and a lovely break away from the stress of endless hospital appointments and daily life”’.

-Funding: The cottage is also hired commercially to paying guests, with 100 per cent of their hire fee going towards offering the service free to carers.
-The cottage is leased to the charity for £2 a year and it fundraises to cover refurbishment and upkeep costs.
-The National Lottery Community Fund has covered marketing costs for two years.
+Funding: The cottage is also hired commercially to paying guests, with 100 per cent of the proceeds from the hire fee going to the charity to sustain this service.
+The cottage is leased to the charity for £2 a year and it fundraises to cover refurbishment and running costs.
+The National Lottery Community Fund has covered marketing costs for several years.

 See: Providing breaks